ssec/polar2grid/py/polar2grid/doc/source/introduction.rst

 example may be written for a specific reader the same operations can be applied to all readers unless mentioned otherwise.

-For more information on the design and responsibility of each component see the :doc:`design_overview` Appendix.
+For more low-level information on the design and responsibility of each component see the :doc:`design_overview` Appendix.

 .. graphviz::